myokit/examples/README.md

     - [ ] Cumulative current plots
     - [ ] More things from lib.plots ?

-0. Sensitivities

-## Ion current simulations
+## 5. Ion current simulations

-0. Voltage-step protocols
+1. Voltage-step protocols
     - [ ] Creating a step protocol in mmt (``next``)
     - [ ] Plotting it (fitting tutorial!)
     - [ ] is_sequence etc,